Moneyline vs Spread Betting Explained: Similarities, Differences, and More (Updated March 2025)

 These are the two most common betting markets for betting on sports such as basketball and football.

 Spread betting is also popular in hockey, baseball, and soccer.
 However, different names are used to refer to spread betting in those sports.
 In MLB betting, the run line refers to the spread.
 In NHL betting, the spread is known as the puck line.
-And in soccer betting, the spread is known as either the goal line or the handicap.
+And in soccer odds, the spread is known as either the goal line or the handicap.
 So, if you see any of those terms when betting on those sports and leagues, they refer to the spread.

 If you are new to sports betting, you may not know what moneyline and spread bets are or the similarities and differences between them.
 Here, we are going to break each down for you to help you understand them better and when it is advantageous to choose one over the other.